deerob4/teaching-resources/task1/readme.md

 * Variables
 * Functions

-The application flow should follow this pattern:
+The program should follow this general flow:

     How many films do you want to enter?
 2